 Technical report available at: https://arxiv.org/abs/1705.10295

 - T. Nyman.
 G. Dessouky, S. Zeitouni.
 A. Lehikoinen, A. Paverd, N. Asokan and A-R. Sadeghi.
 HardScope: Hardening Embedded Systems Against Data-Oriented Attacks.
-To appear in DAC 2019.
+In Proceedings of the 56th Annual Design Automation Conference (DAC ’19).
+ACM New York, USA, Article No. 63, 6 pages.

 - Aaro Lehikoinen: HardScope: Run-time Variable Scope Enforcement as a Defense Against Data-oriented Programming Attacks, Helsinki University, 2017.